 One-on-one services—a.k.a. individual therapy—are defined by direct one-on-one patient contact.
-Direct patient contact is a concept that’s mostly determined by the American Medical Association (AMA)—the organization that concepts and edits CPT codes.
+Direct patient contact is a concept that’s mostly determined by the American Medical Association (AMA)—the organization that establishes and edits CPT codes.
 So every time a code calls for direct patient contact (or one-on-one services), it requires “face-to-face” time.
 To add a little more context, the Medicare program requires that direct patient contact either occurs “continuously (15 minutes straight), or in notable episodes (for example, 10 minutes now, 5 minutes later).”
+The AMA refers to this as intermittent one-on-one.

 So, if you bill using one-on-one codes, you’re telling that payer (whether it’s Medicare or a commercial plan) you definitely had one-on-one contact with that patient.
 Additionally, one-on-one CPT codes are cumulative, require constant attendance, and are time-based—which means they fall under the 8-minute rule (or the AMA rule of eights).
-Here’s a breakdown of how many units you can bill based on treatment time under the 8-minute rule:
+Here’s a breakdown of how many single units you can bill based on the total time of treatment under the 8-minute rule:

 - 8–22 minutes = 1 unit